Find Trade Colleges

 • Roads and Parking Lots Sweeper-Operator

-There were about 56,200 jobs for Motor Vehicle Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 56,200 jobs in the United States for Motor Vehicle Operator.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 5,800 new jobs for Motor Vehicle Operator by 2026.
-There will be an estimated 10,700 positions for Motor Vehicle Operator per year.
+The BLS estimates 10,700 yearly job openings in this field.

 undefined